 The Ascendant Hoody scored a 9/10 after weighing in at a scant 0.8 pounds.
 It's the second lightest in the review, which is impressive since the top performer in this metric was the OR Ferrosi Jacket, a layer that has zero insulation and weighs only 0.1 pounds less.
 With this low weight, we were able to wear both the Arc'teryx Psiphon FL AND the Ascendant Hoody - a phenomenal combo for active mountain sports - and still weigh less than the Mountain Hardwear Dragon.

-The fuzzy inner insulation is both warm with very little weight or bulk.
+This fuzzy inner insulation is warm with very little weight or bulk.

 To shed weight, and unnecessary frills on this mid-layer jacket, Outdoor Research limited the features found on the Ascendant to the minimum.
 A single hood cinch on the back of the neck tightens the hood against a hat or helmet, and a single, offset hem cinch secures the waistline.
 We like that OR has positioned their hem cinches slightly towards the rear, it interferes with a harness and climbing gear much less and makes it easy to operate one-handed or with gloves.
 There are no thumb-loops to keep the cuffs in place, but these are not the most well-thought-out feature on the jacket.
 The lack of zippers on the handwarmer pockets imply that this is meant to be worn with an additional outer layer in bad weather.